ACM40960/project-shubidiwoop/README.md

 - [References](#references)
 - [Data Sources](#data-sources)
 - [Authors](#authors)
+- [Poster](https://github.com/ACM40960/project-shubidiwoop/blob/main/Poster.png) <em> Click me for more details </em>

 ### Project Overview

 The project is designed to provide users with accurate predictions for sports outcomes, league standings, and betting odds comparisons.
 By utilizing machine learning techniques, historical sports statistics, and real-time odds data, the project aims to enhance sports enthusiasts' understanding of upcoming events.
 ### Features

 - **EDA**: The dataset offers a comprehensive view of English Premier League matches for the 2022-2023 season.
 It includes match results, stats, and diverse betting odds.
 This resource is valuable for analyzing match outcomes, betting trends, and statistical modeling in sports analytics.